diegoami/newscollection/README.md

 * [Tech Republic](http://www.techrepublic.com)
 * [Engadget](http://www.engadget.com)

-The database contains around 50.000 articles.
+The database contains around 50.000 articles and is growing by the day.
+It is updated almost every day with the latest news.

 ## Currently deployed

 ### Prototype

-The web application is currently accessible [on this site](http://www.techcontroversy.com).
+The web application is currently accessible [here](http://www.techcontroversy.com).

 ### Similar articles and conteroversial topics

 You can find "controversial" topics in the database.
 [You can browse through the articles](http://www.techcontroversy.com/duplicates) that have been paired because the system considers it likely that they are talking about the same topic, possibly under a different slant.

-Articles about the same stories can be found [aggregated here](http://www.techcontroversy.com/show_groups).
+Articles about the same stories can be found on the first page[aggregated here](http://www.techcontroversy.com/show_groups).

 ### Finding Related articles